Lightstreamer/Lightstreamer-example-StockList-client-cordova/README.md

 ## Lightstreamer Compatibility Notes

-*  Compatible with Lightstreamer JavaScript Client library version 6.0 to 7.x.
+* Compatible with Lightstreamer Web Client library version 8.0 or newer.

+* For a version of this example compatible with Lightstreamer SDK for Web Clients version 7.x or earlier, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-phonegap/releases/tag/latest-for-client-7.x).